BogdanTurbal/gym-pybullet-drones/README.md

 **Key files**
 - gym_pybullet_drones/examples/llm_orchestrated_multi_drone_demo.py, to run the demo with drones, and set commands through the command line interface after pressing the "set command" button in GUI
-- gym_pybullet_drones/examples/rlallma_evaluation.py,  evaluation of the realm
+- gym_pybullet_drones/examples/rlallma_evaluation.py,  evaluation of the RLALLMA

 Released under the MIT License